Neurology of the Subluxation- How Symptoms Develop and How the Adjustment Works

 This course has been approved for 1 hour of Continuing Education.
 Check for your individual State status at the bottom of the page.

 Overview of Course: Understanding the neurology of subluxation is based on appreciating how the spinal joint complex is innervated.
 Nociceptors and mechanoreceptors innervate the joint complex and their function is altered by subluxation.
-The outcome can be pain, visceral symptoms, cerebellar symptoms, vestibular symptoms, motor control issues, and changes in emotional status
+The outcome can be pain, visceral symptoms, cerebellar symptoms, vestibular symptoms, motor control issues, or changes in emotional status.